baijum/selenium-python/source/waits.rst

 The expected_conditions module contains a set of predefined conditions to use with WebDriverWait.

+**Custom Wait Conditions**

-You can always create your own conditions when none of the previous convenience methods fit your requirements.
-You only need to create a class which __call__ method returns False when the condition isn't meet.
+You can also create custom wait conditions when none of the previous convenience methods fit your requirements.
+A custom wait condition can be created using a class with `__call__` method which returns `False` when the condition doesn't match.

 ::

   class element_has_css_class(object):
-    """ An expectation for checking that an element has a particular css class. locator - used to find the element returns the WebElement once it has the particular css class
+    """An expectation for checking that an element has a particular css class.

+    locator - used to find the element returns the WebElement once it has the particular css class
     """